 1. Got Oreo?
 You're in luck

-Fortunate Android owners who have the latest version of the operating system, known as Android 8.0 or Oreo, have a super-simple option for clearing room on their phones.
+Android owners with the Oreo update (8.0) or higher have a super-simple option for clearing room on their phones.

 Go to Settings and open up Storage.
 You will see a nice, welcoming "Free Up Space" button.
 Touch it and it will scan your phone for files and apps you probably don't need anymore and give you the option to delete them.